Coffee Pot Road #600 is an improved gravel road in Colorado

-Located in Garfield County, in the US state of Colorado, Coffee Pot Road #600 offers beautiful scenery and views.
-The drive is definitely worth it.
-The trail begins climbing immediately, through switchbacks and near big drop-offs with no guard rails.
+Located in Garfield County, in the U.S. state of Colorado, Coffee Pot Road #600 offers both beautiful scenery and views.
+The trail begins climbing immediately, through switchbacks and near big drop-offs with no guardrails.

 Pic: vie Photos